tamersp25/docs/docs/apis/job-quickstart.md

 performing cognitive task processing — from file ingestion to engine processing and retrieving output results.

-Veritone's API is built around the GraphQL paradigm to provide a more efficient way to deliver data with greater flexibility than a traditional REST approach.
+aiWARE's API is built around the GraphQL paradigm to provide a more efficient way to deliver data with greater flexibility than a traditional REST approach.
 GraphQL is a [query language](http://graphql.org/learn/queries/) that operates over a single endpoint using conventional HTTP requests and returning JSON responses.